texxasrulez/roundcube_skins/README.md

 Copy calendar and libcalendaring folders to Roundcube Plugin folder, copy config.inc.php.dist to config.inc.php and change domain.ltd to your URL.
 These URL's are already configured for the default calendar url for Nextcloud.

 Import sql schemas located in /driver/ folders to your database.
-(At the moment, only caldav is supported at this time.)

 Add "calendar" to $config['plugins'] in your Roundcube main config file and you are set.